 Generally, the localhost is used for testing and development process.
 When any developer install any software stack such as WAMP, LAMP, and MAMP on their personal computer so they type “localhost” in the web browser for pulling up their WordPress website.

 However, localhost is also used to connect to your MySQL database.
+As MySQL stores the data of the WordPress in its database.
 During the WordPress installation process, you are asked for a hostname that is usually the localhost.
 This is because the WordPress and MySQL are basically installed on the same server.
-Both of them must be aware of this to communicate with each other.
 By telling WordPress that your MySQL server is “localhost” means saying to WordPress to look for the database on the same server.

 Advantage of localhost